1. Draupadi and Arjuna:

 Let’s jump right in with the most important relationship: Draupadi’s and Arjuna’s.

 Of the five Pandavas, Draupadi favors Arjuna the most.
 She is in love with him, whereas the others are in love with her.
-Arjuna has won her in the Swayamvar, Arjuna is her Lord, and she is devoted to him.
+Arjuna has won her in the Swayamvar, Arjuna is her husband.

 2. Draupadi and Yudhisthir: